TPapiernik/Module_02_Challenge/README.md

 and price observations to see if they could be made to execute more quickly.

-The initial set of data contained one Dozen unique Stock Ticker Symbols upon which to perform analyses, and did not take a burdensome amount of computing time to complete.
-However, if the original subroutine(s) were presented with a hypothetically much larger set of data to compute, or a larger number of unique Stock Ticker Symbols to consider, the code in its original form could have potentially taken much longer to execute.
+The initial set of data contained approximately 3,000 observations of one Dozen unique Stock Ticker Symbols upon which to perform analyses, and did not take a burdensome amount of computing time to complete using the Original version of the code.
+However, if the original subroutine(s) were presented with a hypothetically much larger set of data to compute, or a larger number of unique Stock Ticker Symbols to consider, the code in its Original form could have potentially taken much longer to execute.

 As an exercise, the original code was Refactored in a manner to